pwin/owlready2/README.rst

   and the relation instances (.get_properties(), .get_inverse_properties() and .get_relations())
 * Add .indirect() method to obtain indirect relations (considering subproperties, transivitity, symmetry and reflexibity)
+* search() now takes into account inheritance and inverse properties
+* search() now accepts 'None' for searching for entities without a given relation
 * Optimize ontology loading by recreating SQL index from scratch
 * Optimize SQL query for transitive quadstore queries, using RECURSIVE Sqlite3 statements
 * Optimize SQL query for obtaining the number of RDF triples (ie len(default_world.graph))
+* Add Artificial Intelligence In Medicine scientific article in doc and Readme
 * Bugfixes:
-  * Fix properties loading when reusing an ontology from a disk-stored quadstore
+  - Fix properties loading when reusing an ontology from a disk-stored quadstore
-  * Fix _inherited_property_value_restrictions() when complement (Not) is involved
+  - Fix _inherited_property_value_restrictions() when complement (Not) is involved
-  * Fix restrictions with cardinality
+  - Fix restrictions with cardinality
-  * Fix doc on AllDisjoint / AllDifferent
+  - Fix doc on AllDisjoint / AllDifferent

 Links